blambov/cassandra/Trie_memtable_next.md

 Perhaps include trail bits in the content id encoding?
 Use prefix nodes when there's more than one.

+This approach is developed in CNDB-15669-four-state-adjustment branch.
+There are two problem points:
+- That the root does not start in a "branch" state (easily fixed by adding a `skipToRootBranch` method)
+- That tails are taken at the branch position, which may lose information.
+In particular, RangesCursor tails are pretty difficult to get right (we lose either leading bound or root branch position).

 ## Represent as the proper set?

 Not easy at all.